jinagamvasubabu/polyfetcher/README.md

    * If both are invalid then it will throw error

 ## Goroutines Support:
-Goroutines support to fetch concurrently instead of synchronously
+Goroutines support to fetch areas concurrently instead of synchronously

 ## Install